 Acute liver failure

-Acute liver failure, which is also known as fulminant liver failure, is an abrupt loss of hepatic function that occurs in a time duration of a few weeks.
+Acute liver failure, or fulminant liver failure, is an abrupt loss of hepatic function in a few weeks.

 The patient becomes symptomatic rapidly, and signs of liver failure will be apparent.
-It is usually due to the loss of 80-90% of hepatocytes.
+It is usually due to losing 80-90% of hepatocytes.

 The most common cause of acute liver failure is acetaminophen (paracetamol) toxicity.
 Other causes include severe alcoholic hepatitis, infectious hepatitis (B or C), idiopathic (no apparent reason),

-and Reye syndrome, which is mostly seen in children who take Non-Steroidal Anti-Inflammatory Drugs (e.g., aspirin, ibuprofen) shortly after a viral infection.
+and Reye syndrome is mainly seen in children who take Non-Steroidal Anti-Inflammatory Drugs (e.g., aspirin, ibuprofen) shortly after a viral infection.

-This procedure involves the complete replacement of the patient’s liver with a liver of a donor, which is obviously the major obstacle for liver transplantation.
+This procedure involves replacing the patient’s liver with a donor’s, the major obstacle to transplantation.

-It is a very complicated surgery that requires a deep understanding of the liver and surgical procedures, as well as considerable experience.
+It is a highly complex surgery that requires a deep understanding of the liver and surgical procedures and considerable experience.

-The surgeon will apply general anesthesia, and your surgeon will make a large incision in the upper abdominal area; he/she will then remove all the anatomical structures that bind the liver to its position.
+The surgeon will apply general anesthesia.
+Next, your surgeon will make a large incision in the upper abdominal area; they will remove all the anatomical structures that bind the liver to its position.

-This procedure is especially challenging if the patient has portal hypertension, which is the vein that goes through the liver.
+This procedure is incredibly challenging if the patient has portal hypertension, the vein that goes through the liver.

-The surgery may take between 4-8 hours, depending on the outcome, and the patient is usually admitted to the hospital the night before.
+Depending on the outcome, the surgery may take 4-8 hours, and the patient is usually admitted to the hospital the night before.